rblandau/NewTrace/README.md

 - You can print to a log file instead of stdout *without editing the source code*.

 - You can choose the level of detail that you want to see printed *without editing the source code*.

+- Every line will include a date-and-time stamp.

 These changes can be controlled by defining system environment variables without the need to edit the source code.
 For example,